Why this package?

 - Work in an open-data context where attribution to geoBoundaries is required.

-Attribution is required when using geoBoundaries.
+Attribution is required when sharing geoBoundaries boundaries or derived products.

 Example usage